Echo Meter Touch 2 bat detector for Android or iOS - HIRE

 Bat echolocation calls are ultrasonic – out of the range of human hearing.
 The Echo Meter Touch combines a special microphone with sophisticated circuitry and software to transform ultrasonic bats calls into audio that you can hear.
 Echo Meter Touch displays the bat calls on an interactive, scientific-level spectrogram.
 You can pause the audio, zoom in on each recording, and listen to it in more detail using one of three professional-level listening modes: Real-Time Expansion, heterodyne, and post-recording time expansion.

-• Shows recording locations and path on a zoomable map
+- Shows recording locations and path on a zoomable map (if used with a GPS-enabled device)

 *Auto ID classifiers are currently available for species in North America, U.K., Europe, Neotropics and South Africa.